StreakyFly/FlappyBirdPlus/README.md

 1. guns - add animation and sound for shooting and reloading
 2. multiple types of enemies controlled by trained agents
-3. 3rd inventory slot - maybe add hunder and food?
+3. 3rd inventory slot - maybe add hunger and food?
 Or some other item type.
 4. traps...?
 5. make the scene speed easily adjustable